paullizer/Nexus/README.md

 # Nexus

 **Nexus** is an AI-powered platform designed to streamline enterprise operations by providing intelligent workflows, document generation, and advanced search capabilities.
-The application leverages the power of **Cosmos DB** with vector search for personalized Retrieval-Augmented Generation (RAG) and **Azure AI Search** for group-based tasks.
+The application leverages the power of **Cosmos DB** with vector search for personalized Retrieval-Augmented Generation (RAG) and **Azure AI Search** for group-based actions.

 Key Features:
 - **RAG for Individuals & Groups**: Seamless integration with Cosmos DB for personalized document and data retrieval and Azure AI Search for team-based intelligence.